|Corrections/Dispatch Officer Applications (will be trained for both positions).

-Dispatch Officer: The Dispatch Officer will work in the Communications Center which is a twenty-four hour, seven days per week operation which includes rotating 12 hour shifts that include nights, weekends, and holidays.
+Dispatch Officer: The Dispatch Officer will work in the Communications Center which is a twenty-four-hour, seven-days-per-week operation that includes rotating 12-hour shifts that include nights, weekends, and holidays.
 Being the primary answering point for all emergency (911) and service calls from the public, this job fast-paced and requires multi-tasking skills and the ability to make quick decisions in violent and/or highly emotional situations while maintaining a courteous, calm, and effective demeanor utilizing a multi-agency Computer Aided Dispatch (CAD) system.
 You will enter and retrieve data in the system, process general information requests for the public or other agencies, and will assign, track, monitor, and disseminate information to field units via appropriate radio frequencies and computer systems.

 High School Diploma or GED/HSE

 Possess and maintain a valid driver’s license (you will transport offenders day/night time)

 Has 1-year probationary period.

 Must be able to possess a firearm

 Pass a thorough background investigation of character and personal history

 Must pass a polygraph